kevinkassimo/dot/README.md

-dot -f  # git pull (f = fetch) dot -p  # git push origin master (p = push) dot -s [filenames] # record and overwrite all files that need to be tracked in .dotrc (s = save) dot -m *filename* # add a single file to all the dotfiles that need to be tracked (m = more) dot -l *filename* # remove some file from .dotrc tracking (l = less) dot -a  # stage all files specified in .dotrc (a = add)
+dot -f  # git pull (f = fetch) dot -p  # git push origin master (p = push) dot -s [filenames] # record and overwrite all files that need to be tracked in .dotrc (s = save) dot -e [filenames] # record and overwrite, but would instead include all .* files/directories in BASE directory EXCEPT for those specially specified in the later excluding arguments (e = exclude) dot -m *filename* # add a single file to all the dotfiles that need to be tracked (m = more) dot -l *filename* # remove some file from .dotrc tracking (l = less) dot -a  # stage all files specified in .dotrc (a = add)